 The actual State Development Plan came into effect in October 2010 as a legally binding plan.
+The revised plan is intended to come into action in 2022.

 4.2.10.
 SEA

 By law, maritime spatial plans are subject to Strategic Environmental Impact Assessments according to the SEA Directive 2001/42/EC.
 SEAs have been conducted according to a) the Environmental Impact Assessment Act (UVPG) of June 25, 2005, and b) §12 of the county Law on Environmental Impact Assessments (LUVPG) resulting in comprehensive environmental reports.
 The report, which has been developed in parallel to the LEP in 2010, is an integral part of the plan.